jpin27/php-crud-addressbook/HowtouseGitHub-README.txt

 5. Then commit.
 Because I added you as a collaborator, you can commit changes to the repository without asking for my permission.

 [ Additional info ] 6.
 If I don't have you as collaborator, you need a "pull request".

+===Hi aicxe, it's clubbermonkey.
+I'm testing to see if I can do this.
+Blah blah.